 - Make friends with other women.
 If you want some travel buddies, find yourself some female mates by staying at a sociable hostel or guesthouse.

-- And while we’re at it, make sure to stay at a well-reviewed place with good security.
+- And while we’re at it, make sure to stay in safe hostels, i.e. at a well-reviewed place with good security.
 If it feels dodgy and not like a place you want to stay when you turn up, leave and find somewhere else.

-- Let people know your plans, if you’re heading for Langkawi or just out for dinner, let somebody know where you are and what you are getting up to.
+- Let people know your plans.
+Whether you’re taking an impromptu trip to Langkawi or just out for dinner, let somebody know where you are and what you are getting up to.
 Keeping in touch with people is ALWAYS a good idea.

 - Women’s rights in Malaysia are still antiquated.
 Get to know more about local women from different backgrounds and learn about their lives.
 A good way to meet people is through Facebook groups, in cafes, local hangouts, or NGOs.